| SCIENCE |

 At this time the entirety of what would become the North Platte Valley was flat with a few small rolling hills dotted here and there.

-Over millions of years the force of the flow of water from newly formed rivers, wind and weathering erosion began cut the valley out of the overlaying rock exposing layers of sedimentary rock which geologist have been able to date to 34 to 20 millions years.
+Over millions of years, the force of the flow of water from newly formed rivers, wind, and weathering erosion began to cut the valley out of the overlaying rock exposing layers of sedimentary rock which geologists have been able to date to 34 to 20 million years.

-Geologist use a system to identify the rock layers that works very much like reading chapters of a book.
-Each layer reveals different characteristics based on color, grain size, composition and material thickness which allows for accurate dating of the material.
+Geologists use a system to identify the rock layers that works very much like reading chapters of a book.
+Each layer reveals different characteristics based on color, grain size, composition, and material thickness which allows for accurate dating of the material.

 If you were to dig to a level of 250 feet below the North Platte River you would encounter a thick layer of shale; evidence of a shallow sea that once covered the Great Plains until 70 million years ago.
 The sea began to recede as the Rocky Mountains and the Great Plains began to uplift.

 The shale formed at the bottom of the sea and is now the foundation of the promontories surrounding Scotts Bluff.
-Geologist named this formation the Pierre Shale.
+Geologists named this formation the Pierre Shale.

 Newly formed rivers and eastward blowing high winds began carrying weathered sand and silt from the mountains depositing it across western Nebraska.

-About 33 million years ago huge, violent volcanic eruptions ravaged south-central and western Colorado depositing volcanic ash to western Nebraska.
+About 33 million years ago huge, violent volcanic eruptions ravaged south-central and western Colorado depositing volcanic ash in western Nebraska.

 This ash is still visible in the Whitney member of the Brule Formation and is mixed with silt.
 Two distinct ash layers are found in the Whitney Group.
-The lower layer most likely record one massive super eruption about 31 million years ago possibly from the Yellowstone Super Volcano.
-These layers are visible on Eagle Rock about half way up the rock face.
+The lower layer most likely records one massive super-eruption about 31 million years ago possibly from the Yellowstone Super Volcano.
+These layers are visible on Eagle Rock about halfway up the rock face.

 ||| TOWERING SAND DUNES ONCE DOTTED WESTERN NEBRASKA

-About 20 million year ago western Nebraska was once again changing.
-Evidence at Eagle Rock, Saddle Rock and along the face of the bluffs, suggest that sand dunes once roamed the panhandle of Nebraska.
+About 20 million years ago western Nebraska was once again changing.
+Evidence at Eagle Rock, Saddle Rock, and along the face of the bluffs, suggest that sand dunes once roamed the panhandle of Nebraska.
 The Gering Formation of the Arikaree Group (top of the bluffs) records the development of these sand dunes.
-Cross sections of the Gering Formation dunes can be seen on Saddle Rock Trail.
+Cross-sections of the Gering Formation dunes can be seen on Saddle Rock Trail.
 The “pipy” concretions of hard calcium deposits stick out of the rock layers.

-The dunes and concretions “pipy” are scattered together among the layers of sediment clearly indicate cyclic changes in climate and weather.
+The dunes and concretions “pipy” are scattered together among the layers of sediment clearly indicating cyclic changes in climate and weather.

 During dry periods, the sand dunes formed to towering heights while winds drove them across western Nebraska.
 When it rained the water moved through the calcium carbonate and cemented the sand into concretions.

 As the uplift of the plains continued the rocks began to crack and peel away from each other further weakening them.
-In some areas the “pipy” concretion were not cracked resulting in the formation of a protective cap of harder rock over the top of soft rock resulting in what we know today as a bluff.
+In some areas, the “pipy” concretion was not cracked resulting in the formation of a protective cap of harder rock over the top of soft rock resulting in what we know today as a bluff.

-Over 5 million years of erosion has removed 400 to 800(+) feet of sedimentary rock and the process continues to this day.
+Over 5 million years of erosion have removed 400 to 800(+) feet of sedimentary rock and the process continues to this day.